quackbarc/garyc-sketch-tweaks/README.md

 * Fixed concurrent fetches of sketch data causing a sketch to animate more than once.
 * Fixed silent errors from parsing unreachable sketches as JSON, as it's actually sent as raw text.
 * Fixed pressing `escape` on the gallery aborting a page load.
+* Sketch thumbnails are no longer data URIs, which made loading them very slow.
 * The left button on the sketch viewer automatically appears when the gallery gets updated.
 * Gallery won't load old, unreachable sketches (sketches that show up as X's).
-By default at least.
+* New sketches will only show up when the page is fully scrolled down.
+    * This was the old scrolling behavior; not a huge fan of the new one that adds sketches midway through the page.

 #### Very technical tweaks